-Freedom of expression and access to information play a crucial role in good governance, transparency, and accountability--and these in turn are pillars of sustainable development.
-As the United Nations seeks agreement on a broad set of sustainable development goals (SDGs), there is a growing chorus of experts and organizations calling for the inclusion of good governance and fundamental freedoms, such as the rights to expression and association.
+Freedom of expression and access to information play a crucial role in good governance, transparency, and accountability–and these in turn are pillars of sustainable development.
+As the United Nations sought agreement on a broad set of sustainable development goals (SDGs), there was a growing chorus of experts and organizations calling for the inclusion of good governance and fundamental freedoms, such as the rights to expression and association.

-The goals will replace the U.N.
-Millennium Development Goals, which were adopted in 2000 and expire in 2015 and made no mention of political or civil rights.
+The goals replaced the U.N.
+Millennium Development Goals, which were adopted in 2000 and expired in 2015 and made no mention of political or civil rights.
 The sustainable development goals will provide a framework for development aid and thus influence donor priorities for years to come.
 CPJ and other freedom of expression organizations believe that including an indicator on governance, with a specific goal on press freedom, is essential to ensure impact and accountability.

 More about the Sustainable Development Goals and the Post-2015 agenda.